DBrianKimmel/PyHouse/Project/src/Modules/Housing/Lighting/Docs/Design.md

 There are two different concepts called controllers.

-The first is a device, connected to a computer, that sends commands from the computer to the devicer.
+The first is a device, connected to a computer, that sends commands from the computer to the device.
 Insteon, UPB and X10 all have these controllers.
 Other families may also have them also.
 They connect to a serial port or a USB port on the computer side.